LocalXpose/localxpose-action/README.md

 - 🌍 **Global Regions** - Supports US, EU, and AP entrypoints
 - 💬 **PR Comments** - Automatic preview URLs in pull requests
 - ⚡ **Fast & Reliable** - Production-ready tunnel infrastructure
+- ✅ **Zero Boilerplate** - Be online in one step.
+No wait-for-it.sh, no copypasta.

 ## Quick Start